Applications NOW Open

 • Additional interviews may be conducted in future years of the grant to measure long-term impact of the funding.

 The Tailored Technical Assistance offerings can include one or more options from the categories listed below.
 An applicant could also request another option of their choice that is not listed below.
-The applicant will have the opportunity to indicate their preference for the technical assistance that would be most helpful for them to receive in the application process.
+The applicant will have the opportunity to indicate their preference for the technical assistance that would be most helpful for them to receive in the application process as well as during the onboarding process.
+Please see below for a list of examples of TA that awardees can receive.

 • Farm Operations